 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media) and settings (such as the internet).
+Background factors combined with specific influences such as family and friends may contribute to a child's

 At KAA, it is the duty of all staff to protect vulnerable students from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.